History of Uruguay: Militarism and modernization, 1875–1890

-After the "Guerra Grande" there was a steady increase in the number of immigrants, which led to the creation of large Italian Uruguayan and Spanish Uruguayan communities.
+During the militarism the arrival of a large number of European immigrants that had begun after the Civil War continued.
+It led to the creation of large Italian Uruguayan and Spanish Uruguayan communities that heavily influenced the culture and demographics of the country.
 Within a few decades, the population of Uruguay doubled and Montevideo's tripled as most of the recent immigrants settled there.
 The number of immigrants rose from 48 percent of the population in 1860 to 68 percent in 1868.
 In the 1870s, a further 100,000 Europeans arrived, so that, by 1879, about 438,000 people were living in Uruguay, a quarter of them in Montevideo.
-Due to immigration, Uruguay's population reached one million in the early 20th century.
+Due to immigration, Uruguay's population reached one million in the early 20th century.In addition, the economy was stabilized and exports, mainly of Hereford beef and Merino wool, increased.
+In Fray Bentos corned beef production started.
+In 1880, Lorenzo Latorre resigned from the presidency, being succeeded by Francisco Antonino Vidal, who finished his term.
+In 1882 he was succeeded by Máximo Santos.
+In 1886 the Quebracho Revolution took place, in which revolutionary forces that brought together Blanco and Colorado supporters faced off against the forces of the militarist government.
+In August 1886, President Santos survived an assassination attempt that led him to leave office.